INTRO

 Radio Telescope – Data Analysis

-After setting up the Radio JOVE 2.0 receiver and the antenna system successfully, you are now ready to make radio observations and take data.
+After setting up the Radio JOVE 2.1 receiver and the antenna system successfully, you are now ready to make radio observations and take data.
 We hope your setup is at a radio-quiet location where it is relatively free of radio frequency interference (RFI).
 We must recognize, however, that neither the antenna nor the radio receiver system has the capability to distinguish whether the detected signals are coming from Jupiter, the Sun, the Galactic radio background, or from radio stations or other local interference like fluorescent lights, a lawnmower, or a heat pump/air conditioner.

 With practice you will be able to recognize many types of astronomical signals in your spectrograph data compared with terrestrial interference.
 Below are a few examples of spectrographs.

-RSS display software of RJ spectrograph output
+Example RJ spectrograph output

-Example Radio JOVE spectrograph output using RSS display software.
-Note the large increase in signal denoted by the colored background after the antenna is connected.
+Example Radio JOVE spectrograph output using RSS display software with SDR Console and SDRc2RSS running in the background.
+Note the large increase in signal denoted by the colored background after the antenna is disconnected / connected.
 Horizontal bands are local interference, some very strong near 18 MHz.
-A solar burst is seen at the center as the near-vertical "wispy" band.
-(C. Higgins, 2022)
+(C. Higgins, 2025)

 A Radio JOVE spectrograph showing multiple solar bursts as the near-vertical “wispy” bands.
 Spotty interference occurs at several frequencies, with more interference below about 18 MHz.
 A positively sloped “sweeper” radar signal is seen near the center of the spectrograph.
 (C. Higgins, 2021)